 The trick to making a really good Brussels sprouts salad is to thinly shave the sprouts.
 This will let the dressing coat the Brussels sprouts and break the sprouts down to become tender.

-Right before serving, generously shave Parmesan cheese over the salad and toss again.
+- Right before serving, generously shave or grate fresh Parmesan cheese over the salad and toss again.
 The Parmesan finishes this salad perfectly.
 It adds the right amount of salty bite and a bit of creaminess to this salad needs.

 More Salad Recipes

 - Roasted Butternut Squash Salad